 |

-The museum told the story of the development of Paris's water system |
+| The museum told the story of the development of Paris's water system |

 Over time the sewers have provided fertile material for a number of writers - think Victor Hugo, Les Miserables and Fathom of the Opera.
 All based on knowledge of the actual sewers.

-By the C14th, Paris had grown to be the largest city in Europe with a population of 200,000.
+By the C14, Paris had grown to be the largest city in Europe with a population of 200,000.
 And the first covered sewer (300m) was built by Hugues Aubriot - to protect the people from the pestilential odours!
 Yet still the waste went into the Seine.

-Over the centuries, as the population continued to expand, cholera and plague were deadly, consequent epidemics - not to mention deteriorating water quality.
+Over the centuries, as the population continued to expand, cholera and plague were deadly, consequent epidemics - not to mention the deteriorating water quality.
 Then there was the unpleasant smell!
-The sewer system was finally completely covered in early 1900s - but the pollution problem was shifted downstream to Clichy.
+The sewer system was finally completely covered in the early 1900s - but the pollution problem was shifted downstream to Clichy.
 People along the river started moving out as the methane bubbles caused by the pollution reached 1 metre in diameter!!
 Sacre bleu.
 Solution - create a ‘Werribee’ to filter and purify the waste.

 We got there by Batobus hopping off at Eiffel Tower wharf and walking back to Alma Bridge.
-Or you can take the Metro to the Alma-Marceau stop, cross the bridge to the left bank and look for the large blue sign on the left.
+Or you can take the Metro to the Alma-Marceau stop, cross the bridge to the Left Bank and look for the large blue sign on the left.
 You purchase your ticket at a small kiosk ~€4.50 and the entrance is right there.
 Enjoy!

 |